-Amy is joint Programme Leader for BA (Hons) English Amy coordinates undergraduate modules on Georgian Literature, Life Writing, and Women’s Writing and Feminist Theory at level three, as well as contributing to core first level modules, Victorian Literature, Introduction to Narrative, and Introduction to Poetry.
-She contributes to the MA in English Studies and MA in 19th Century Studies and is co-ordinator of optional modules in Nineteenth-Century Life Writing and The Nineteenth-Century Woman Writer.
-She contributes to the MA in Historical Studies and co-ordinates research skills sessions for English MA students.
-Amy is currently supervising 3 PhD students working on friendship in Jacobin fiction, Tennyson’s poetry, and contemporary life writing.
+Amy coordinates undergraduate modules on Georgian Literature and Life Writing at level three, as well as contributing to core first level modules, Victorian Literature, Introduction to Narrative, and Introduction to Poetry.
+She contributes to the MA in English Studies and MA in 19th Century Studies and is co-ordinator of optional modules in Nineteenth-Century Lives and The Nineteenth-Century Woman Writer.
+She co-ordinates research skills sessions for English MA students.
+Amy is currently supervising three PhD students working on friendship in radical fiction of the 1790s, Tennyson’s poetry, and contemporary life writing.
 She would welcome enquiries from students considering doctoral study in eighteenth-century and Romantic literature, women’s writing, and life writing topics.

 Eighteenth-century and Romantic literature